reduanmasud/vxlan-overlay-network/README.md

 ![Diagram](https://github.com/reduanmasud/vxlan-overlay-network/blob/main/vxlan-docker-overlay-network.png)

 ## The Scenerio
 Here, I have two virtual hosts.
 VM-1 and VM-2.
-Our goal is here to make comunication between two containers.
+Our goal is to facilitate communication between two containers.

 ## Processes
-> two VM should have same `subnet`
+> two VMs should be in the same `subnet`